Fruit Custard

 • Carefully remove the steel insert and set it over the countertop.

-• Let the custard sauce cool down to room temperature and then refrigerate till you are ready to serve. [ Note: The consistency thickens after it cools down]
+• Let the custard sauce cool down to room temperature and then refrigerate for at least a couple of hours.
+[Note: The consistency thickens after it cools down]

 • Serve it with ice-cream or with a drizzle of sweetened mango pulp (optional)